13rac1/openapi-wled/README.md

 An OpenAPI 3.0 schema for the WLED JSON API.

-Originally created as a 1:1 specification copy of [github.com/paul-fornage/wled-json-api-library](https://github.com/paul-fornage/wled-json-api-library).
+Originally created as a 1:1 specification copy of [github.com/paul-fornage/wled-json-api-library](https://github.com/paul-fornage/wled-json-api-library), this schema has been verified against the actual WLED implementation in [github.com/wled/WLED](https://github.com/wled/WLED.git).

 ## AI Usage